Tuscaloosa Auto Accident Attorney — Ford Firm (Randal S. Ford)

 Free Case Review — Call 205.454.7500

-We advance all case costs and take auto accident claims on a contingency fee basis—you don’t pay unless we win.
+We advance all case costs and take auto accident claims on a contingency fee basis—you don’t pay an attorney fee unless we win.

 Ford Firm — Randal S. Ford